zowe/docs-site/docs/user-guide/configure-instance-directory.md

-# Configuring Zowe instance directory
+# Creating and configuring a Zowe instance directory

 The Zowe instance directory contains configuration data required to launch a Zowe runtime.
 This includes port numbers, location of dependent runtimes such as Java, Node, z/OSMF, as well as log files.
 When Zowe is executing, configuration data will be read from files in the instance directory and logs will be written to files in the instance directory.